FredFoucault/foo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of foo is to create a simple package.
+The goal of foo is to calculate a modulo to zero to a number in order to know it is an odd number.

 ## Installation